Elliott-Green/sk-web3-vercel-minrepo/README.md

 </script>
 ```

-When deploying to vercel, this polyfill error is returned.
+When deploying this example repo to vercel, this polyfill error is returned.

 ```bash
 Cloning github.com/Elliott-Green/sk-web3-vercel-minrepo (Branch: main, Commit: d984944)